 - Quilt Sizes – Best Guide to All Standard Sizes

-How To Match Seams For Quilting - Step by step
+How To Match Seams For Quilting - Step by Step Instructions

 For seam matching purposes, let's assume that you have constructed strips of patchwork, which now have to be assembled into blocks.

-- PRESSING TECHNIQUES - While we are talking about pressing, remember not to push your iron along the fabric.
-This may distort or stretch it, resulting in different sized blocks.
-Of course, if blocks which are meant to meet up at seams have been stretched, they will no longer fit together perfectly, and your seams will not match.
+While we are talking about pressing, remember not to push your iron along the fabric.
+This may distort or stretch it, resulting in different-sized blocks.
+Of course, if blocks that are meant to meet up at seams have been stretched, they will no longer fit together perfectly, and your seams will not match.
 Starching your fabric does help with this problem.

 I am a fan of removing pins just before you get to them, rather than stitching over them.
 Opinions vary on this point.
 I feel that a last-second removal prevents your needle from hitting the pin and getting blunt, or breaking.